kshiller/spe-solver/README.md

-# Spacecraft Pursuit-Evasion Game with Sun Lighting
+# Spacecraft Pursuit-Evasion Game with Sun Angle Considerations
 This code simulates a spacecraft pursuit-evasion (SPE) game between two players.

 This repository is heavily based on Assignment 5 from ASE 389: Game-Theoretic Modeling for Multi-Agent Systems at UT Austin.